How do I convert my T4 dose to NDT?

 I hope this will be helpful.
 Don’t be afraid or worried about switching.
 NDT is the best thyroid medicine in my opinion.
 I don’t think mixing it with synthetic T4 medicine is a very good idea.
 They do that a lot in Norway and Sweden.
 To keep TSH up.
 I believe many have side effects from the synthetic T4 without being aware of it.
 I think everybody should at least try NDT only.

 If your FT3 doesn’t get up where you need it to be, in upper quarter of reference, together with a FT4 not over mid reference, then it might be better to add a little synthetic T3 than increasing the NDT further.
 It’s best to avoid a high FT4 when one takes T3 containing meds.
-We don’t need all that T4, and the result could be too high Reverse T3.
+We don’t need all that T4.
+But I have seen a few people, saying, I need a higher FT4 on NDT.
 We don’t do that much in Scandinavia, adding T3 to NDT.
 But I see they do it in North-America.
 I have tried it.
 But I don’t like synthetic T3.
 It makes me nervous.

 I hope these ridiculously low conversion tables soon will be a thing of the past.
 No one in their right mind would dose according to them.
 The producers don’t know anything about dosing.
 I see some of them even advice, taking one’s whole NDT dose in the morning.
 So they know nothing about the half life of T3, or the need for good T3 levels during the night.